CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: CAZ light curves

 In Fig. \ref{fig_merged_LC_stats}, we show the global distribution of average shift factor across filters, median flux density, median flux density error, data count, length, and cadence per light curve for the merged light curves with $\ge$10 data points and $\ge$30~d duration (corresponding to 7722 sources in the CAZ catalog and 408 WDs).
 The merged light curves typically have a total of $\sim$900 data points spanning $\sim$18~years in length, translating to an average weekly cadence.
 However, we emphasize that deviations from these typical values often happen, and these global averages do not visualize potential source-by-source caveats (e.g., large seasonal gaps, noise-like behavior, outliers).
-Notably, combining three all-sky surveys creates three distinct global peaks in the distributions of the data count, length, and cadence.
+Notably, combining three all-sky surveys creates three distinct global peaks in the distributions of the data count and length.

-In Fig. \ref{fig_eg_LCs} we show five example merged light curves: from top to bottom, the light curves of CAZJ0509+0541 (TXS~0506+056; a highly variable blazar), CAZJ0501$-$0159, CAZJ1635+0907, CAZJ0131+5545 (a host-galaxy-dominated blazar), and WD140409.96+045739.9 (a white dwarf) are plotted.
-As evident, some merged light curves are of much lower quality than others.
+In Fig. \ref{fig_eg_LCs} we show five example merged light curves: from top to bottom, the light curves of CAZJ0509+0541 (TXS~0506+056; a highly variable blazar), CAZJ0501$-$0159 (another variable blazar), CAZJ1635+0907 (a non-variable blazar), CAZJ0131+5545 (a host-galaxy-dominated blazar), and WD140409.96+045739.9 (a white dwarf) are plotted.
 In Fig. \ref{fig_eg_LCs_eg_flares} we present zoomed-in versions of these light curves where we also show a few of their identified periods of enhanced emission and flares (see Sect. \ref{sec_characterizing_variability}).
+As evident, some of the light curves are of much lower quality than others.
+While the merging process can introduce some artifacts, the most notable problems stem from the raw data.
+For example, as seen at around MJD~58000 in panel (iv) of Fig. \ref{fig_eg_LCs} (also, see panel vii of Fig. \ref{fig_eg_LCs_eg_flares}), the light curve of the host-galaxy-dominated source CAZJ0131+5545 shows two states of constant flux.
+This is due to the raw ATLAS light curves, which often show such problematic behavior around that epoch in host-galaxy-dominated light curves.
+While we do not know their cause, we attempt to mitigate their effect on the results of this study at various steps (see, e.g., Sect. \ref{sec_variability}).
+In a future iteration of this work, we aim to use specialized tools designed to mitigate issues with ATLAS forced photometry, such as ATClean (\citealt{Rest2023_ATClean}), of which we were not aware at the time of constructing the CAZ light curves of this work.